h2oai/sparkling-water/doc/src/site/sphinx/install/install_and_start.rst

 |NOTE_PASTE_MODE|

-.. |NOTE_PASTE_MODE| replace:: Please note that when copying core into the Scala Sparkling shell, make sure to use the ``:paste`` mode feature of the Scala REPL.
-Otherwise you might hit a compiler error.
+.. |NOTE_PASTE_MODE| replace:: Please note that when copying code into the Scala Sparkling shell, make sure to use the ``:paste`` mode feature of the Scala REPL.
+Otherwise, you might hit a compiler error.